WesterdijkInstitute/BUSCO-fungal-phylogenomics/README.md

 ```
 iqtree -s [concatenated].fasta -p [partition].nex -T AUTO -B 1000 --msub nuclear -m MFP
 ```
-Instead of the ultrafase bootstrap, we can substitute `-B 1000` with `--fast`.
-The `-m MFP` will use the "new ModelFinder" which will try to find the most appropriate substitution model for each partition, out of the models designed for sequences localized in the nuclear genome (option `--msub nuclear`)
+Instead of the ultrafast bootstrap, we can substitute `-B 1000` with `--fast`.
+The `-m MFP` will use the "new ModelFinder" which will try to find the most appropriate substitution model for each partition, out of the models designed for sequences localized in the nuclear genome (option `--msub nuclear`).

+If running first with `--fast` to have a first view of the tree, the resulting substitution rates for each partition (`[concatenated].nex.best_scheme.nex`) can be re-used for a second run using `-B 1000` (in which case the `-m MFP` option is not necessary again).